HomeGeneral Terms of Business

 6.8 If you have instructed us that a third party will be responsible for paying our costs, we accept such instructions only on the basis that you will meet our costs if they are not paid promptly by the third party.

 6.9 We periodically review our charging rates, usually once per year, to take account of changes in our overhead costs.
 We will notify you in writing of any increased rate.

 6.10 Please note that for security reasons, cheques issued by us may be stopped if they are not cashed within 3 months of the date of issue.
 If a cheque that you receive from us is stopped, please contact our Finance Department on 01722 412512 to arrange for alternative means of payment.

 In dispute matters and transactions involving you and someone else, the time spent will be affected by the attitudes adopted by the other parties and their solicitors.
 We cannot, therefore, quantify in advance the time we are likely to be obliged to spend to do justice to your instructions.
 We will, however, provide you with our best estimate of charges, including disbursements and Counsel’s fees, both at the outset of the matter and at regular intervals or at your request.
 Any change in your own instructions may also involve us in additional time which may affect the estimate given.

 8 BILLING ARRANGEMENTS

 8.1 The Client Care Letter sets out the basis upon which the costs that are payable in connection with a matter will be dealt with.
-If payment is made by credit card you will also be charged a commission for the transaction based on a set percentage of the payment.
-The percentage will be that applied by our bank on the date of the transaction.

 8.2 Payment is due to us on presentation of the invoice.
 We will charge you interest on the bill at 4% per annum (compounded quarterly) above the base rate of our current bank from the date of the bill if you do not pay our bill within 28 days from the date we sent you the invoice.
 Interest will be charged on a daily basis.